tldr-pages/tldr/pages/linux/apx.md

 # apx

 > Package management utility for Vanilla OS.
-> It installs packages inside managed containers or directly inside host.
+> It installs packages inside managed containers or directly inside the host.
 > More information: <https://github.com/Vanilla-OS/apx>.

-- Install a package in system and also initilize the container:
+- Install a package in the system and also initialize the container:

 `sudo apx install --sys {{package}} && apx init`